 The goal of this subsection is to establish Theorem~\ref{thm:hypcompdisk} and provide suggestions on improving the results in the future.

-\begin{proof}[Proof of Theorem~\ref{thm:hypcompdisk}] At the beginning of Section~\ref{sec:paramdisks} we already defined $\cH_{2j}$ as the hyperbolic component in the bifurcation locus of $\Rna$ with center $a_{2j}$ (defined in Lemma~\ref{lem:akdefn} to match the statement of Theorem~\ref{thm:hypcompdisk}) such that $r(v_+) = v_+$ is a super-attracting fixed point, and $r(v_-)=v_+,$ and $v_-$ is a critical point (a non-principle root of $a^{1/2n}$).
+\begin{proof}[Proof of Theorem~\ref{thm:hypcompdisk}] At the beginning of Section~\ref{sec:paramdisks} we defined $\cH_{2j}$ as the hyperbolic component in the bifurcation locus of $\Rna$ with center $a_{2j}$ such that $r(v_+) = v_+$ is a super-attracting fixed point, $r(v_-)=v_+,$ and $v_-$ is a critical point and in particular a non-principle root of $a^{1/2n}$.
+This definition was given in Lemma~\ref{lem:akdefn} as to match the statement of Theorem~\ref{thm:hypcompdisk}.

-We know the behavior at each $a_{2j}$ is different, so each $a_{2j}$ has to be in a different hyperbolic component, excluding the degenerate cases which are in the same component near $a=0$ (as was described at the beginning of Section~\ref{sec:dpr}): those components would correspond to $j=0,n+1$ which is why the statement of this theorem listed only $j=1,\ldots,n$.
+We know the behavior at each $a_{2j}$ is different, so each $a_{2j}$ has to be in a different hyperbolic component, excluding the degenerate cases which are in the same component near $a=0$, as described at the beginning of Section~\ref{sec:dpr}: those components would correspond to $j=0,n+1$ which is why the statement of this theorem listed only $j=1,\ldots,n$.

 What remains is to define and describe the map $\Phi_j$, for $j=1,\ldots,n$.